decker-edu/decker/readme.md

 4.  `git submodule update --init --recursive`
 5.  `make install`

+Note:

+Decker will be installed under `~/.local/bin` which is not recognized by your terminal (zsh) If decker is not found by your terminal, add the path to the corresponding config file.
+For zsh (default for macos) do the following steps.
+Run from the terminal:

+1.  `touch ~/.zshrc`
+2.  `echo PATH=$HOME/.local/bin:$PATH > ~/.zshrc`
+3.  `source ~/.zshrc`

 ## Installation from source on Windows

 Instead of a `makefile` we use a PowerShell script on Windows to install decker